TegSingh/Bitmap-Recognition-Neural-Network/README.md

 2. Train with 9X5 bitmaps
 3. Create ANN from scratch
 4. 90 test cases
-5. 3 mutations per digi
+5. 3 mutations per digit
+6. Only one hidden layer considered